 Hamilton Beach Automatic

-- Fully automatic operation--no labor-intensive stirring required ,it does all the work and stops when ready
+- Fully automatic - no stirring needed.
+Just add ingredients, ice & rock salt - it does all the work, then stops when ready

 The Hamilton Beach Automatic is a better choice for those looking to make a large quantity of ice cream in a short period of time.
 In about half an hour, you can have around 4 quarts of ice cream – which means this is faster than the majority of it’s competitors.